rails/rails/guides/source/configuring.md

 * `ActiveSupport.utc_to_local_returns_utc_offset_times` configures
   `ActiveSupport::TimeZone.utc_to_local` to return a time with a UTC offset instead of a UTC time incorporating that offset.
+The default is `false`.

 ### Configuring Active Job